pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 ## Task 1: Creating a public subnet

-Your first task in this lab is to create a public subnet in the Lab VPC.
+Your first task in this lab is to create a public subnet in the newly created VPC.
 After you create a public subnet, you will create an internet gateway to allow communication from the subnet to the internet.
 You will update the routing table that's attached to the subnet to route internet-bound network traffic through the internet gateway.

 - Open the Amazon VPC console.